OswaldHurlem/oh-picker/README.md

 - When an image is saved in this program, the scene graph is saved along with it, as metadata in a PNG file.

 # Running
+The Windows executable can be found in oh_picker.zip.
 Run `build/oh_picker_bgfx.exe`.
 Make sure `user_data\test.png` is present.
 Many errors which ought to produce error messages will instead cause the program to hard-crash.

 # Building
 This program is Windows-only for the forseeable future.
 Requires MSVC and Python 3.
 Inside the root directory, run: